scottrenz/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-A method is a function inside of an object and can be used referencing the object name with a dot folowing and the method name.
+A method is a function inside of an object and can be used referencing the object name with a dot following and the method name.

 3. What is closure?